Who We Are

 5 Questions for Dorie

 What you’re listening to now: Anything and everything The Killers have ever done or been associated with.
+Also, 50’s crooner tunes and a highly curated Dad Rock playlist of 600+ songs, and Maggie Rogers new album (it’s amazing).

 What would your last meal be?
 A soft pretzel from the mall and a bowl of pork ramen from Ramen Tatsunoya.

-5 Questions for Justin
+5 Questions for Katelyn

 5 Questions for Amy